Etersoft/libnatspec/README.md

 This distribution contains library, header files and binding to other languages as python (--with-python option for configure)

-Please if you discover some bug or misfunction of the natspec library on your system, email me about it.
+If you discover some bug or misfunction of the natspec library on your system, please email me about it.

 Installation
 ------------

-Installation instructions are found in INSTALL.
+Installation instructions can be found in the INSTALL file.
-For RPM-based system you can use libnatspec.spec as an example.
+For RPM-based systems, you can use `libnatspec.spec` as an example.

 More Information
 ----------------